 - Plastic comb and hair tie

-And here’s how I made my coconut and argan oil hair mask.
+And here’s how to make a DIY coconut and argan oil hair mask!

-Step #1: First I spoon my coconut oil into a bag.
+First I spoon my coconut oil into a bag.
 Then, I drop argan oil in (and, if I’m using it, the lavender oil) and zip the bag shut.
-Since coconut oil solidifies at 76 degrees Fahrenheit, the bag looks something like this:
+Since coconut oil solidifies at 76 degrees Fahrenheit, the bag looks something like the one below.

-Update: I’m updating this post to include some helpful tips from people who’ve tried the mask.
+Update: Here are a few helpful tips from people who’ve tried the mask!

 - Before washing out the mask, put conditioner on your hair to help break down the oil, which makes it easier to wash out.